DanielLucier/CYBER8420-SemesterProject/README.md

-# CYBER8420-SemesterProject
+# CYBER8420-Software Assurance
-Fall 2017 - UNO Cyber 8420 - Semester Team Project
+Fall 2017 - University of Nebraska at Omaha - Semester Team Project Glenn Anderson - Chet Cyr - Kero Lotfy - Dan Lucier

+We, Cyber Wardens, analyzed Keycloak v3.3.0 for secure software design design practices.

 Refer to the <strong><a href="https://github.com/DanielLucier/CYBER8420-SemesterProject/projects/1">Project Kanban Board</a></strong> for an overview of tasks.